 Ultimately treatment of metatarsalgia involves providing relief from the pain and identifying and treating any structural or bio-mechanical causes.

 NSAID's such as ibuprofen (non steroidal anti inflammatory drugs) may reduce pain and inflammation.
 Always speak to your Doctor first.
 Use padding to protect the foot and re-distribute weight on the metatarsal bones.
 A Metatarsal lift compression pad which is inserted into the front of the shoe is ideal.
-Use gel type shock absorbing and cushioning insoles which have the cushioning material in the forefoot.
-Wear flat, spacious shoes the do not restrict the forefoot.
-Stretch your calf muscles regularly throughout the day.
+Or a gel type shock absorbing and cushioning insoles which have the cushioning material in the forefoot can also provide relief from symptoms.
+Wearing flat, spacious shoes that do not restrict the forefoot can help as can strtching the calf muscles regularly throughout the day.